 - Give the Donee instructions on what they should carry out based on your wishes instructed in the LPA

-- Decide on what your LPA means and what powers it can give your Donee, if a disagreement is encountered about its meaning
+- Decide on what your LPA means and what powers it can give your Donee if a disagreement is encountered about its meaning

 Dementia Declines Faster Than Securing an LPA

 Dementia could mean that the mental capacity of a person could decline quickly.
-In case you develop dementia before you are able to secure an LPA, it could months to get a Deputy order.
+In case you develop dementia before you are able to secure an LPA, it could take months to get a Deputy order.
 While the order has not yet been released, your loved ones cannot make any legal decisions on your behalf.

 How to Prepare an LPA Form

 Before starting the process, which means submitting an LPA form, you should decide if you want to do it alone or hire lawyers in Singapore to do it for you.
 If you are unsure about every step and proceeding, it is best to consult a solicitor.
-Doing the paperwork can save you legal fees, but you are going to be accountable for completing documents at a high standard.
+Doing the paperwork yourself can save you legal fees, but you are going to be accountable for not completing documents at a high standard.
 Not completing the paperwork correctly could lead to issues when an LPA form is needed to decide on your care.
 You might want to consult an advisor before completing your own paperwork.